timigod/api_doc/source/protocol/drone_charging.html.md

 # Drone Charging Protocol

 The following document describes the communication protocol for drone charging.
-It includes the format for both the request for a charging service (also referred to as `need`) and the response sent by a charging provider (`bid`).
+It includes the format for both the request for a charging service sent by the drone (also referred to as `need`) and the response sent by a charging provider (`bid`).

-For example, a drone may look for a charging station that supports 2mm bullet connectors within the range of 2 km from its current location.
+For example, a drone may look for a charging station that supports 2mm bullet connectors within 2 km of its current location.

 > Need